-To answer countries' request for guidance on how to achieve it, ESCAP is organizing in collaboration with international and national organizations a series of webinars and Expert Group Meetings (EGM) with the overarching theme, “Inequalities in CRVS: Let’s really get every one in the picture!”.
+To answer countries' request for guidance on how to achieve it, ESCAP organized in collaboration with international and national organizations a series of webinars and Expert Group Meetings (EGM) with the overarching theme, “Inequalities in CRVS: Let’s really get every one in the picture!”.

-Following the second webinar, this EGM will explore questions such as:
+Following the second webinar, this EGM explored questions such as:

 - What are the advantages and disadvantages of the different data sources for assessing inequality in civil registration?